 Cut Out Your Loved Ones

 If you’re really looking to save money on flowers, consider cutting out your bridesmaids/groomsmen – maybe even some family members.
-In general, your bridesmaids carry flowers, your groomsmen have boutonnieres, family members have flowers… that stuff adds up!
+Generally, your bridesmaids carry flowers, your groomsmen have boutonnieres, family members have flowers… that stuff adds up!

 I didn’t end up having bridesmaids/groomsmen by choice, but even just flowers for my Mom + MIL and my grandmother and my Dad + FIL added up – plus my wedding bouquet and husband’s boutonnieres.
 It.
 Added.
 Up.